Electives - General Surgery

 Number of students per rotation: 1

-Upon completion of this rotation all medical students should be able to:
+Upon completion of this rotation the medical student should be able to:

 1. Describe the evaluation and initial management of a patient presenting with